How Do I Get Rid Of Bugs On My Patio?

 In addition to increasing the soil’s nutrient levels, soil solarization uses heat from the sun to chase away pests, weeds, and bacteria that may be contaminating the soil in your garden.
 If you’re having trouble growing healthy vegetables and plants, bad soil might be the culprit.
-Solarization raises the temperature of the soil, killing heat-sensitive pests and weeds as a result.
-The process involves irrigating, wetting, and covering the soil with plastic during the hottest 4-6 weeks of the summer.
+Solarization raises the temperature of the dirt, killing heat-sensitive pests and weeds as a result.
+The process involves thorough irrigation, wetting, and covering the soil with plastic during the hottest 4-6 weeks of the summer.
 The concentrated heat kills pests and organisms and increases nutrients – a win-win for gardeners!

 Landscaping that is dominated by one type of plant, even if it’s just turf grass, can encourage pest infestations.
 Biodiversity within even a single yard does the double duty of repelling pests and attracting beneficial creatures such as honey bees and hummingbirds.